 Install a video doorbell or an outdoor security camera to see what’s happening at your front door on your Google Nest Hub.
-The Nest Hello is one of the better options for Google smart homes because of its package detection and quick replies to tell visitors you’re coming to the door.
+The Nest Video Doorbell is one of the better options for Google smart homes because of its package detection and quick replies to tell visitors you’re coming to the door.
 (If you want a security camera that can be installed indoors or outdoors, check out our Google Nest cam battery review).

 B. Lock your doors.

 Does your heart drop after you pull out of the driveway because there’s a small possibility you left the door unlocked?
 It happens to everyone.
 You can get a smart lock or smart garage door opener to keep your castle safe, even if you occasionally need to ask Google to pull up the drawbridge.

 If you want to add more security, check out which security systems work best with Google Assistant.